Israel bleak about U.S.-Iran rapprochement at U.N. summit

 "WEEKS AWAY" FROM NUKES

+At last year's U.N General Assembly, Prime Minister Benjamin Netanyahu set a "red line" beyond which Israel would attack Iranian nuclear sites.
+He drew that line across a cartoon-style bomb representing the scope of the Islamic Republic's enrichment of uranium to 20 percent purity, close to military grade.
-An Israeli government estimate leaked to the Washington Post said Iran's new centrifuges were capable of turning stores of 3.5 percent, or low-enriched uranium suitable for civilian energy, directly into bomb fuel "within weeks".

-Therefore, according to this assessment, any agreement requiring Iran to hand over all of its existing stockpile of 20 percent, or higher-enriched, uranium "would be insufficient".
+An Israeli government estimate leaked to the Washington Post said Iran's new centrifuges were capable of turning stores of 3.5 percent pure uranium directly into bomb fuel "within weeks".
+Thus any "agreement to hand over all of its existing stockpile of highly (20 percent) enriched uranium would be insufficient".

-Uranium refined to 20 percent of fissile purity brings it technically close to the weapons-grade level of 90 percent.

 The document, whose authenticity was confirmed by an Israeli official, presented such a handover as among "minor concessions" it said Iran hoped might lead to a deal with world powers and allow it to "build a nuclear weapon at a time of its choosing".

-Rouhani, whose stated commitment to "constructive interaction" with the world contrasts with the confrontational tactics of predecessor Mahmoud Ahmadinejad, said on Monday he would "present the true face of Iran as a cultured and peace-loving country" at the United Nations.
-He was to deliver his speech to the General Assembly later on Tuesday.
+Rouhani, who has adopted a much less confrontational approach than his predecessor, Mahmoud Ahmadinejad, said on Monday he would "present the true face of Iran as a cultured and peace-loving country" at the United Nations.
+[ID:nL5N0HJ2XB] He and Obama deliver their speeches to the General Assembly on Tuesday.

-Washington says it remains determined to deny the Iranians the means to make nuclear arms but its willingness to engage them directly complicates strategy for Netanyahu, who will address the General Assembly on October 1.
+Washington says it remains determined to deny the Iranians the means to make nuclear arms but its willingness to engage them directly complicates strategy for Netanyahu, who will address the world forum on October 1.

+The day before, Netanyahu is scheduled to meet Obama at the White House for discussions on Iran that Israeli officials say will affect the content and tone of his U.N. speech.

+This time around, some Israeli officials predict, he will opt for a more sober, less rhetorical message.
+As well as flagging Iran's uranium enrichment, they say, he will note its potential second path to a bomb using plutonium.

+"We are certainly warning the entire international community that Iran may want an agreement, but it is liable to be the Munich agreement," Steinitz said, referring to the 1938 appeasement of Nazi Germany.

+"Rouhani wants to hoodwink, and some in the world want to be hoodwinked, and the role of little Israel is to explain the truth and to stand in the breach.
+And that is what we are doing to the best of our abilities.
+It is a long struggle."

-(Additional reporting by Fredrik Dahl in Vienna; Editing by Jeffrey Heller and Mark Heinrich)
+(Additional reporting by Fredrik Dahl in Vienna; Editing by Jeffrey Heller and Alistair Lyon)